Cat & Dog Surgeries in Centennial, CO

-In addition to traditional pet surgery, our doctors can also perform cryosurgery, a noninvasive technique for removing skin growths such as warts, skin tags, and benign tumors.
+In addition to traditional veterinary surgery, our doctors can also perform cryosurgery, a noninvasive technique for removing skin growths such as warts, skin tags, and benign tumors.
 Since these are surface issues, we do not need to anesthetize our patients and perform an invasive procedure to treat them.
 Instead, we use nitrous oxide to freeze these skin growths.
 Multiple treatments are usually required to fully remove the affected tissue, but these treatments are completely painless.

 Should Your Pet Have Surgery?

-Contact us to speak with a team member about our pet surgery services.
+Call us at (303) 850-9393 to speak with a team member about our pet surgery services.
 If you have concerns about safety or other aspects of the procedure, feel free to let us know.
 You can also schedule a consultation with your veterinarian to go over every step of the process.
 We look forward to answering your questions!